Edge differentially private estimation in the $\beta$-model via jittering and method of moments: Adaptive bootstrap inference.

-Importantly, we note that in both Theorems \ref{tm:asymnormal} and \ref{tm:2}, $s$ is fixed when $p \to \infty$.
+Importantly, we note that in both Theorems \ref{tm:asymnormal} and \ref{tm:2}, $s$ is a fixed integer when $p \to \infty$.
 Hence the inference methods presented so far are not applicable to all $p$ components of $\btheta$ simultaneously.
 However, a breakthrough can be had via the Gaussian approximation in Theorem \ref{tm:ga} below.
 To our best knowledge, this is the first method for simultaneous inference for all the $p$ components of $\btheta$ in the $\beta$-model.
 Write $\hat \btheta =(\hat \theta_1, \ldots, \hat\theta_p)^\T$ where $\hat{\theta}_\ell$ is the proposed moment-based estimator given in \eqref{eq:esttheta} based on the sanitized data $\bZ$.
 As shown in Proposition \ref{pn:asyexp}, the leading term of $\hat{\btheta}-\btheta$ cannot be formulated as a partial sum of independent (or weakly dependent) random vectors, which is different from the standard framework of Gaussian approximation \citep{CCK_2013,ChangChenWu_2021}.
-Hence the existing results of Gaussian approximation cannot be applied directly, which requires significant technical challenge to be overcome in our theoretical analysis.
-We construct Theorem \ref{tm:ga} by Stein's method.
+Hence the existing results of Gaussian approximation cannot be applied directly to obtain Theorem \ref{tm:ga}, which requires significant technical challenge to be overcome in our theoretical analysis.